 3. Regulatory frameworks and controls

 The framework you employ will change based on the company and sector.
-It could be useful to gain knowledge about a few well-known cyber security frameworks, such as:
+It could be useful to gain knowledge about a few well-known cybersecurity frameworks, such as:

 - National Institute of Standards and Technology (NIST)